fmaste/Haskell/doc/extension/MultiParamTypeClasses.md

 hence infer the type of ```myAdd```.
 Imagine what could happen if it chooses an unintended implementation, ```1 + 2``` could become ```4```, who knows!

+The same way it can't pick a specific implementation of class ```Coerce``` it can't make function ```myAdd``` use restricted polymorphism / overloading by its own.
+How can the compiler be sure that's unambiguously what we want?

 In contrast with dynamically typed languages all the types composed together by function application have to match up.
 If they don't, the program will be rejected by the compiler.